facet-tech/facet-extension/readme_assets/INSTALL_PLUGIN.md

 ## Install plugin

-1. Navigate to https://cdn.facet.ninja/extension-chrome-facet-ninja.zip to download the extension via your google chrome browser.
-    1. test
-    1. test
 1. Unzip facet-extension.zip
-1. Navigate to `chrome://extensions` and enable "Developer mode":
+2. Navigate to `chrome://extensions` and enable "Developer mode":

    ![Developer mode](./developer_mode.png)

-1. Click Load unpacked extension
+3. Click Load unpacked extension
-1. Select the unzipped facet-extension folder
+4. Select the unzipped facet-extension folder
-1. Click on Manage Extensions and Pin the facet-extension
+5. Click on Manage Extensions and Pin the facet-extension

 ## How to use the Facet-extension

 1. Navigate to your website
-1. Click on the Plugin popup and sign up.
+2. Click on the Plugin popup and sign up.
-1. Click on Enable Plugin and Enable Toolbar
+3. Click on Enable Plugin and Enable Toolbar
-1. Select the elements which you want to display and/or hide.
+4. Select the elements which you want to display and/or hide.
-1. Click Save
+5. Click Save
-1. Open popup and click on copy snippet
+6. Open popup and click on copy snippet

 See a demonstration of the product here: https://video.facet.ninja/vision